Lock and Key (Rush song): Release

 "Lock and Key" was only released as a promotional single by Anthem Records in Canada in 1987.
 It is the sixth track of the album Hold Your Fire.
 Rush performed the song live on their Hold Your Fire tour, and a live performance of the song appears on the laserdisc version of the concert film A Show of Hands.
 The song was also listed as a track on the official flyer for the live box set Rush Replay X 3, but Anthem claimed it was an error and said it would not appear on the box set.

 Reception

 The song has been given positive reviews from music critics.
 Allmusic called the song "quintessential Rush".
-Sputnikmusic named it a "brilliant choice for a second single, and criminally underrated".
 Scouting magazine said the song had "genuine hit-single potential."
 Metal Storm said that the song was a standout track of Hold Your Fire, stating that it "has a clear-cut power edge over the rest of the album."
 The Manila Standard also named it one of the best cuts from the album.
 In contrast, The Cavalier Daily found the song to be forgettable.
 The song peaked at number 16 on the Billboard Hot Mainstream Rock Tracks chart.